 Used or New?

-When looking to buy a container, you can opt for a new unit or go with a used one.
+When looking to buy a container, you can opt for a new site cabin or go with a used site cabin.
 The obvious reason for considering a used container is that it will likely be cheaper; however, you may have to compromise on quality.
 Here are the pros and cons of each:

 No risk of contamination; nothing will have been stored or transported in it, so there won’t be any fears that any toxic material has been moved in it.
 The condition of the container will be pristine, with no marks, scratches or dents anywhere.
 It will be safer to modify and have a longer manufacturer’s warranty, so your investment is covered.